iced-rs/iced_audio/README.md

 [more screenshots]

 ## Widgets implemented
-* [x] `HSlider`
+* [x] `HSlider` - Horizontal Slider
-* [x] `VSlider`
+* [x] `VSlider` - Vertical Slider
-* [x] `Ramp`
+* [x] `Ramp` - Ramp used to control the easing between two points in time
-* [x] `XYPad`
+* [x] `XYPad`- XY Pad for controlling 2 parameters at once

 ## Widgets partially implemented
-* [x] `Knob` - No texture style yet.
+* [x] `Knob` - A basic knob widget.
+No texture style yet.
 There is also a known bug where input will stop when the mouse leaves the window under some conditions.
-* [x] `DBMeter` - No animation or DSP yet.
+* [x] `DBMeter` - A decibel meter.
+No animation or DSP yet.
 The user must calculate levels and animate them manually.

-## Roadmap of planned widgets
-### Inputs

-* [x] `HSlider` - horizontal slider with optional tick marks
-* [x] `VSlider` - vertical slider with optional tick marks
-* [ ] `HRangeSlider` - a horizontal slider with two or more handles for controlling the automation range of a parameter.
-* [x] `Knob` - a rotating knob with optional tick marks.
-Texture style may have optional highlight and shadow layers.
-* [ ] `KnobAutoRangeInput` - a static dot that controls a `KnobAutoRange` visualizer by dragging up and down.
-This dot is usually positioned on or near the visualizer it is controlling.
-* [x] `Ramp` - a line that curves up and down while being dragged.
-It is used to represent the easing of a parameter between two points in time.
-* [ ] `ADSREnvelope` - adjustable points connected by lines that represent an ADSR envelope.
-Can also have optional `delay` and `hold` points.
-The curve of each line may also optionally be controlled by dragging up and down on that line.
-* [ ] `EnvelopeEditor` - adjustable points connected by lines that represent automation / envelopes / lfo`s.
-Lines can be straight, curved, or stepped.
-Extra points can be added or removed.
-* [ ] `StepEditor` - a row of vertical sliders for step automation
-* [ ] `ParEqEditor` - a row of points connected by lines used to control parametric equalizers.
-These points can also be controlled with the scroll wheel to adjust the Q value.
-* [ ] `Keys` - piano keys that can be clicked with a mouse to play a synthesizer.
-Velocity is controlled by how low on the key the mouse was clicked at.
-It can be horizontal or vertical.
-* [ ] `ModWheel` - like VSlider, but the Texture style is that of a mod wheel with optional highlight and shadow layers.
-Will also have a PitchWheel mode where it will automatically snap to the middle position when the mouse button is released.
-* [x] `XYPad` - a draggable point in a 2D square used to control 2 parameters at once

-### Visualizers

-* [x] `DBMeter` - a meter that displays peak loudness of a signal.
-This can have optional colors for good headroom (green), low headroom (yellow), and peaking (red).
-It can be either vertical or horizontal.
-It can also have an optional line showing the peak loudness.
-* [ ] `ReductionMeter` - a meter that displays the reduction of loudness in a signal.
-It can be either vertical or horizontal.
-It can also have an optional line showing the average loudness.
-* [ ] `KnobAutoRange` - an arc line around a Knob that represents the range of automation active on that parameter.
-May also have multiple of these in a ring-like pattern like in the original Massive synthesizer.
-* [ ] `Oscilloscope` - displays oscillations of an audio signal in a given time window
-* [ ] `Spectrometer` - displays the amplitude of a range of frequencies from 20hz to 20000hz.
-* [ ] `SpectrometerGrid` - a grid behind a Spectrometer that shows frequency on x axis and amplitude on y axis
-* [ ] `WaveformView` - displays the peak amplitude of a signal over time.
-It can optionally be zoomed in and out of (like Audacity).
-* [ ] `PhaseMeter` - a line that shows the phase correlation of an audio signal.
-It can be horizontal or vertical.
-* [ ] `Goniometer` - displays a polar graph representing the stereo phase of an audio signal
-* [ ] `WavetableView` - same as oscilloscope but specifically for rendering single waveforms instead of an audio signal
+Take a look at the [roadmap] for a list of planned widgets.

 ## Each parameter can be mapped to one of four ranges:
 * `FloatRange` - a linear range of f32 values